-We suggest you to read the following articles before starting to analyze the BVP data:
+We suggest you read the following article before starting to analyze the BVP data:

 - Sinex, James E. "Pulse oximetry: principles and limitations."
 The American journal of emergency medicine 17.1 (1999): 59-66.

 The PPG data is also extremely related to the IBI (interbeat interval) data.
-If you want to read more of how they relate to each other read our What should I know to use the PPG/IBI data in my experiment? article.
-The PPG is the input signal to the algorithm that detects the heart beats and that provides the IBI signal as output.
+The PPG is the input signal to the algorithm that detects the heartbeats and that provides the IBI signal as output.

 The processing of the PPG in the E4 wristband happens as you can see in (eq 1)

 (eq 1.)
 GREEN, RED -->[ Algorithm 1] --> PPG --> [Algorithm 2] --> IBI